joshua-Evans-1/terraform-multi-cloud/docs/VPNimplement.md

 in order to implement a vpn connection on gcp we need

 Cloud Router:
-* A fully distributed and managed Google Cloud service to provide dynamic routing using BGP for the network
+* provides dynamic routing using BGP for the network

 HA VPN gateway:
-* A Google-managed VPN gateway running on Google Cloud.
-Each HA VPN gateway is a regional resource that has two interfaces, each with its own external IP addresses: interface 0 and 1.
+* Each HA VPN gateway is a regional resource that has two interfaces, each with its own external IP addresses: interface 0 and 1.

 VPN tunnels:
 * Connections from the HA VPN gateway to the peer VPN gateway on AWS through which encrypted traffic passes.

-Outside IP address for virtual private gateway for connection 1, tunnel 1 Outside IP address for virtual private gateway for connection 1, tunnel 2 Outside IP address for virtual private gateway for connection 2, tunnel 1 Outside IP address for virtual private gateway for connection 2, tunnel 2
+    Outside IP address for virtual private gateway for connection 1, tunnel 1

+    Outside IP address for virtual private gateway for connection 1, tunnel 2

+    Outside IP address for virtual private gateway for connection 2, tunnel 1

+    Outside IP address for virtual private gateway for connection 2, tunnel 2

 Peer VPN gateway:
 * Two AWS Site-to-Site VPN endpoints, which are from an AWS virtual private gateway